-The Venture Capital Authority Board approved DBAH Capital, LLC (Deutsche Bank) as a lender under the Act and received approval from the State Budget and Control Board.
+The VCA Board approved DBAH Capital, LLC (Deutsche Bank) as a lender under the Act and received approval from the State Budget and Control Board.
 On June 22, 2007, InvestSC and DBAH signed a Securities Purchase Agreement for \$50 million in notes.
 The notes are secured by all of the investments and tax credit certificates issued by the authority.
 At closing, the first draw of \$15 million was made on the notes.
 This was followed by a required draw of \$10 million in June 2008 and an additional \$19,800,000 during 2009.
-The outstanding balance of the notes on December 31, 2009 was \$44,800,000.

-The final and required draw of \$5,200,000 was made on June 22, 2010.
-The outstanding balance of the notes payable to Deutsche Bank on December 31, 2011 was \$50,000,000.
+The final required draw of \$5,200,000 was made on June 22, 2010.
+The outstanding balance of the notes payable to Deutsche Bank on December 31, 2013 was \$50,000,000.
 Each draw requires a contribution to the premium reserve fund (described below) equal to 7.5% of the amount drawn.

 Interest is payable semi-annually at a fixed rate of 7.247%.
-Required payments of interest and commitment fees were made in June and December of 2011 in the amount of \$1,831,881 and \$1,841,946 respectively.
+Required interest payments were made in June and December of 2013 in the amount of \$1,831,880 and \$1,841,946, respectively.
 Semi-annual interest payments of approximately \$1,840,000 are required each June and December.
 Annual principal payments of \$12,500,000 will begin in 2019 until the notes are paid off on June 22, 2022.

 The notes require the establishment of three reserve funds as follows: interest reserve, tax reserve and premium reserve funds.
 The required interest reserve is equal to the semi-annual interest payment that would be due assuming the maximum aggregate principal amount of notes was outstanding.
-The tax reserve was released during October 2007, since InvestSC received notification from the Internal Revenue Service that it is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
+The tax reserve was released in October 2007, since InvestSC received notification from the Internal Revenue Service that it is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
 The premium reserve is a computed amount as required by the "Premium Account Control Agreement".
-On December 31, 2011, the interest reserve and premium reserve totaled \$1,875,203 and \$3,750,406 respectively.
+On December 31, 2013, the interest reserve and premium reserve totaled \$1,875,579 and \$3,751,157 respectively.
 The funds in these reserve accounts are held in trust and are not available to meet future capital calls by the Funds.

 In the Report on Financial Statements issued by Elliott Davis on May 4, 2010 and June 20, 2011, the risk of default to the venture capital funds was disclosed.
 The AUDIT REPORT COMMENTS section below further discusses this risk.
 Upon the recommendation of Deutsche Bank, the Securities Purchase Agreement was amended on December 21, 2010, whereby, the Capital Contribution Account was established to receive all distributions from the funds and other amounts as necessary to meet the unfunded obligations to the venture capital funds.
 Prior fund distributions held in escrow by the funds of \$653,783 and \$2,900,000 from the Operating Account were transferred to the Capital Contribution Account on December 22, 2010.
-As of December 31, 2011, the Capital Contribution Account balance was \$8,848,942 and the unfunded capital commitments were \$8,848,359.
+As of December 31, 2013, the Capital Contribution Account balance was \$1,749,770 and the unfunded capital commitments were \$1,748,175.